Frameworks

 Parameters:

-• graph (Graph) – Graph on which the random realization should be constructed.
+• graph (Graph) – Graph for which the random realization should be constructed.

 Return type: